 - To incorporate programmes based on enhancing proprioception, using mirrors for feedback.
 Such programmes have achieved good results.

-Patients with BJHS tend to have poor tolerance of repetitive activity, experiencing pain and fatigue the following day.
+Patients with benign joint hypermobility syndrome tend to have poor tolerance of repetitive activity, experiencing pain and fatigue the following day.
 They also tend to have increased pain hypersensitivity.
 This is a normal response to an increased level of exercise and is not an indication of damage.
 Nevertheless, exercises using high repetitions and low weights are very effective.

 Patients may also have reduced proprioception, making it harder for them to carry out exercises correctly alone.
-Supervision of exercises is important, particuarly early on.
+Supervision of exercises is important, particularly early on.

 Occupational therapy (OT)

 OT may be helpful for participation in activities of daily living and helping with appropriate interventions.
 This may include building skills, suggesting strategies, helping with pacing activity and educating the young person and others in order to enable independence in daily activities.
 An OT assessment in school may also be helpful.
 Assistance with writing instruments, seating, desks and bags may all be helpful interventions.